solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 more easily be scaled using tools such as Kubernetes.

-Containerizing an application and data layer can be relatively complex, but once the build environment is setup and working, it is possible to push container updates very quickly to multi-region load-balanced environments.
+Containerizing an application and data layer can be relatively complex, but once the build environment is set up and working, it is possible to push container updates very quickly to multi-region load-balanced environments.